piotrmurach/strings/README.md

 ### 2.6 truncate

+Please note this API will change in the next release and will be replaced by the `strings-truncation` component.
+See the [Components](#4-components) section for more information.

 You can truncate a given text after a given length with `truncate` method.

 Given the following text: